In brief:

 OFAC screening solutions require all the same information an individual OFAC check would require, so it’s imperative that data ingestion and accuracy are carried out properly.

-As mentioned, OFAC provides downloadable formats of its SDN and Consolidated non-SDN lists.
-These can be fed into software tools in order to automatically check multiple entities against them at once.
-To ensure you make the right choice, discover how to choose the best OFAC screening software so you can be confident when onboarding new businesses.
+OFAC provides downloadable formats of its SDN and Consolidated non-SDN lists, which can be fed into software tools in order to automatically check multiple entities against them at once, and some tools with API capabilities can perform OFAC checks on a larger scale using this data.

 CSI’s WatchDog Elite platform allows for batch screening entities against several different international sanctions lists, including those for OFAC.
 It also can look for other risk factors such as politically exposed persons (PEPs), beneficial owners, and adverse media coverage.
 It features centralized record lookup capabilities, integration with common case management systems, corporate ownership structure analysis, and support for multiple languages.